Products of curves as ball quotients: Introduction

 \begin{qtn}[Gromov] Does every irreducible (smooth?) algebraic $\bbC$-variety $V$ admit a dominating regular (only rational?) map from some $\Gam \bs \bbB^n$ to some deformation $V^\prime$ of $V$? \end{qtn}

 Benson Farb asked a similar question, namely whether smooth projective surfaces are dominated by ball quotients.
+One perspective on the importance of Question \ref{qtn:Gromov} is that it is closely related to uniformizing varieties by orbifold metrics of constant holomorphic curvature $-1$, generalizing the classical uniformization theory for curves to higher dimensions.
+Indeed, essentially everything that is known about and around Question \ref{qtn:Gromov} is related to orbifold metrics modeled on the ball $\bbB^n$.
+Moreover, a positive answer could give insight into the classification of higher-dimensional varieties; see the discussion around Question \ref{qtn:GenType} below.

 It turns out that many of the most important explicit examples of $2$-dimensional ball quotient orbifolds, constructed by Deligne and Mostow \cite{DeligneMostow}, are rational and hence birational to $\bbP^1 \times \bbP^1$.
 See \cite{KLW} for a precise description of the normal varieties associated with Deligne--Mostow lattices and \cite{BHH, CHL, Deraux} (and references therein) for other perspective and more on similar examples.
 Somewhat less well-known is Hirzebruch's construction of a compact ball quotient birational to a product of elliptic curves \cite[\S2]{HirzebruchChern}; technically, Hirzebruch considers a high degree cover and this paper extracts the simpler orbifold from his idea.
 This paper fully settles the rational variant of Question \ref{qtn:Gromov} for products of curves, giving the first infinite family of concrete examples for which Question \ref{qtn:Gromov} has a positive answer.

 \begin{thm} Given $g_1, g_2 \ge 0$, there exist smooth projective curves $C_j$ of genus $g_j$ so that $C_1 \times C_2$ is birational to a compact ball quotient orbifold. \end{thm}

 It is worth noting that the birational map from the ball quotient used to prove Theorem \ref{thm:Main} to $C_1 \times C_2$ is always dominant.
 Smooth projective surfaces of Kodaira dimension $-\infty$ are precisely the \emph{ruled surfaces}, namely those birational to $\bbP^1 \times C$ for some smooth curve $C$ \cite[Ex.\ VII.3]{Beauville}.
 Therefore, Theorem \ref{thm:Main} has the following corollary.